qserena/08-van-life/README.md

-# VanLife - A Way To Rent Your Van
+# VanLife - A way to rent your Van

 ## Description
 ![Screen shot of vanlife app](./vanlife.png)